anand3kumar1997/Power-BI---Projects/README.md

 # Product Sales Review Dashboard

-Here, I have created a Power BI Dashboard of Global Superstore where I used sales data and showed some important visualization along with patterns and trends that would help the leadership to make informed and accurate decisions.
+Here, I have created a Power BI Dashboard for Global Superstore.
+I utilized sales data to present important visualizations that highlight patterns and trends.
+These insights will assist the leadership in making informed and accurate decisions.

 ## Learnings